Philip Levine Prize at Fresno State

 • If needed, you may attach a ‘Notes’ page.

-• Do NOT include your name or personal information in the file name or in the title of the manuscript.
+• Please do not include your name or personal information in the file name or in the title of the manuscript.

 • Simultaneous submissions to other publishers or contests are permitted as long as you notify Levine Prize staff promptly if your manuscript is accepted elsewhere.